lucia2007/discover-the-code/README.md

 ### Visitor Goals

 Discover The Code game has been designed to be straightforward, with minimalist and yet attractive design.
 The current version is aimed at people who enjoy puzzles and challenges so they can put their logical skills to test.
 The player can play deep focus music which helps the user to relax and think deeply.
-The game is responses to different media screen sizes, but at the same time the design is kept uniform accross different devices.
+The game is responsive to different media screen sizes, but at the same time the design is kept uniform accross different devices.
 A stopwatch and the moves counter measure the user's progress.

 #### First Time Visitor